Golf Tutorials

 • The good stuff: Drastically lower spin off the driver leads to straighter and longer shots, they are very durable, and they're typically the least expensive on the shelf.

-• What’s not so good: The firm core and hard cover give them a "harder" feeling than other balls and reduces greenside spin, making it tougher to control pitch and chip shots.
+• What’s not so good: The firm core and hard cover give them a "harder" feel than other balls and reduce greenside spin, making it tougher to control pitch and chip shots.

 Examples: Titleist Velocity, Callaway Warbird, Srixon Distance.